Surajbhos/AJNIFM/README.md

 - Pytorch

 ## Installation
-Clone this repository: git clone https://github.com/emekss/ethereum-price-prediction.git Navigate to the project directory
+Clone this repository: git clone https://github.com/Surajbhos/AJNIFM.git or Download Zip Navigate to the project directory
 Install the required packages